San Diego State Aztecs football: Rocky Long tenure

 After Hoke accepted the head coaching job at Michigan defensive coordinator Rocky Long was immediately named the new head coach.
-Long served as the head coach of New Mexico from 1998–2008 where he compiled 65 victories and 5 bowl game appearances in 10 years.
+Long served as the head coach of New Mexico from 1998 to 2008 where he compiled 65 victories and 5 bowl game appearances in 10 years.
 During his first five years as head coach of the Aztecs (2011–2015), he led the Aztecs to five bowl games and won San Diego State's first MW title in 2012 (shared), followed by an outright MW Championship in 2015.
 As of January 1, 2016, he has a 43–23 overall record as head coach of the Aztecs with a 30–9 conference record.
 In 2015, San Diego State earned an 11–3 record under Long, culminating with a 42–7 victory over Cincinnati.
 With the backing of San Diego State's "Win 21" campaign, the Aztecs notched their 21st conference championship in 2016 by winning the Mountain West championship game vs. the Wyoming Cowboys.

-San Diego State holds the top position in the “Pac-12” Power rankings (2025), and recent losses by the other group of five teams have improved their prospects for reaching the College Football Playoff.
+San Diego State holds the top position in the "Pac-12" Power rankings (2025), and recent losses by the other group of five teams have improved their prospects for reaching the College Football Playoff.
 While their playoff path is still considered unlikely, it is not less complicated, even though they still compete with other teams for the automatic CFP berth.